Greece's Next Top Model season 2

 The prizes for this season included a modelling contract with PLACE models in Hamburg, a cover and spread with Madame Figaro magazine, a contract with Dust & Cream cosmetics and a cash prize of €50,000.

-Approximately 7000 girls applied for the show.
+Approximately 7,000 girls applied for the show.
 400 girls were invited to the audition rounds.
 70 girls were then selected to enter the Bootcamp.
 24 girls, this season, were chosen to enter into the models' house.

-The winners of this season are Anna Maria Iliadou & Katia Tarabanko.
-The double win was due to the viewers not being able to vote online due to the site crashing, leaving only the judges scores in which there was a tie.
+The winners of this season were 18-year-old Anna Maria Iliadou and 22-year-old Katia Tarabanko.
+The double win was due to the viewers not being able to vote online due to the site crashing, leaving only the judges’ scores in which there was a tie.

 The two winners were photographed in a double cover and spread in the Madame Figaro Greece April 2020 issue.